 The absence of a shared code convention or SDK increases security risks and auditing costs, and subtle version and API incompatibilities can lead to erratic and hard-to-debug user issues.

-Addressing these challenges requires a mature engineering culture, including experienced engineers that know how to debug a complex, distributed application and a well-staffed operations and reliability team, as well as investment into ongoing maintenance and resilience engineering.
+Addressing these challenges requires a mature engineering culture, with experienced engineers who know how to debug a complex and distributed application, a well-staffed operations and reliability team, and investment in ongoing maintenance and resilience engineering.

 Are microservices right for you?
 (Spoiler alert: Probably not)

-Microservices aren’t free—they are notoriously expensive to build and maintain.
-If you’re Amazon or Netflix and you need that additional flexibility, this cost eventually will pay itself off.
-With complex businesses of this scale, microservices are certainly worth considering.
+Microservices are notoriously expensive to build and maintain.
+If you’re Amazon or Netflix and you need that additional flexibility, the cost eventually will pay itself off.
+With complex businesses of this scale, microservices are probably worth considering.

 While there’s no single recipe for success, a well-built platform can reduce work, cost, and risk, while accelerating time to market and allowing businesses to flex their technical expertise where it really matters: becoming indispensable to their customers.